Buy-to-let mortgages - setting up for a limited company

 A 4% Additional Dwelling Supplement (ADS) is now levied on second properties with a purchase price over £40,000, and the way tax relief is calculated has changed in recent years.
 This will have the effect of higher rate tax payers effectively paying more tax on the rental income received.

 The change is not so onerous for basic rate tax payers and they may see little difference in the amount of tax they actually pay.
 However, for basic rate tax payers close to the higher rate threshold it may have the effect of pushing them in to the higher rate bracket, thereby meaning they may also pay additional income tax

 We have seen an increase in clients looking at purchasing buy-to-let opportunities through their own limited company rather than as an individual which was much more common in the past.
 If you are considering this option it is important you understand the advantages, disadvantages and responsibilities associated with this course of action.
 We would always highly recommend clients seek independent tax and legal advice before proceeding at this course of action is not always the best way to proceed in all circumstances.

-As mentioned above, the amount of buy-to-let tax relief for individual landlords will be progressively cut from a maximum of 45% to 20% for higher rate tax payers, but this change does not affect limited companies.
+As mentioned above, the amount of buy-to-let tax relief for individual landlords has been cut in recent years for higher rate tax payers, but this change does not affect limited companies.